 2. Applicable Rules

-2.1 This procedure is intended to cover these dispute resolution proceedings generally.
+2.1 This procedure is intended to cover post-delegation dispute resolution proceedings generally.
 To the extent more than one RRDRP provider (“Provider”) is selected to implement the RRDRP, each Provider may have additional rules and procedures that must be followed when filing a Complaint.
 The following are the general procedure to be followed by all Providers.

-2.2 In any new gTLD registry agreement, the registry operator shall be required to agree to participate in the RRDRP and be bound by the resulting Determinations.
+2.2 In any new gTLD Registry Agreement, the registry operator shall be required to agree to participate in the RRDRP and be bound by the resulting Determinations.

 3. Language